wacncontent/CustomizeTool/removeCommentOutput2/articles/service-fabric/service-fabric-reliable-actors-pattern-smart-cache.md

 <properties
-   pageTitle="Reliable Actors Smart Cache design pattern" description="Design pattern on how to use Reliable Actors as caching infrastructure on web-based applications" services="service-fabric" documentationCenter=".net" authors="vturecek"
+   pageTitle="Smart cache design pattern | Windows Azure" description="Design pattern on how to use Service Fabric's Reliable Actors programming model to build a caching infrastructure for web-based applications." services="service-fabric" documentationCenter=".net" authors="vturecek"